guinetn/basecamp/app/assets/books/dotnet/cs/csharp7.0.md

 int binaryValue = 0b_0101_0101;
 ```

-private protected access modifier
-A member may be accessed by derived classes that are declared in the same assembly.

-private protected       enables access for derived classes in the same assembly
-protected internal      allows access by derived classes or classes that are in the same assembly
-private protected       limits access to derived types declared in the same assembly

 ## Tuples

 ## Tuples were available before C# 7 as an API, but had many limitations.
 Most importantly, the members of these tuples were named Item1, Item2 and so on.
 The language support enables semantic names for the fields of a Tuple.